zed95/ROCO222-Journal/Journal.md

 ==========================================================

 upload the video of the encoder making the LED blink after the program has been uploaded to the Arduino.
 Upload the code of my ptogram which is used to calculate angular velocity by counting pulses. show any calculations necessary for calculating angular velocity from the pulse counter in the program. show the excel results and graphs that we have obtained from the program and explain the weird results that we got which might be due to the way we did the whole experiment or the design of motor or the encoder or the program itself not being perfect and compare agains the results that we got from spinning the drill and recording the pulses .

-go on to say that we used the same disc which only has one hole which only allows us to get a pulse per revolution so our

 ## Improving the resolution of the encoder